Admit with Confidence. Protect Revenue Before Start of Care.

 Surface what is missing before visits are underway

-Vantage highlights gaps in face-to-face support, homebound documentation, skilled need justification, and other high-impact referral risks while there is still time to act.
+Vantage highlights gaps in face-to-face support, homebound documentation, therapy and discipline support, skilled need justification, and other high-impact referral risks while there is still time to act.
+That helps the agency build a more accurate PDGM picture before admission instead of discovering missing rehab or support after visits are underway.

 Apply the same review standard on every packet